rajaovi/react-concepts/README.md

 **Enhanced Hooks:**
 - React 19 offers enhanced hook functionality, providing more control over when code executes and updates, leading to smoother performance.
+  - **useOptimistic Hook:**
+    - This hook allows performing optimistic updates while a background operation completes, improving the user experience.
+  - **useFormStatus Hook:**
+    - This hook simplifies accessing form status information in child components without prop drilling or context.
+  - **useActionState Hook:**
+    - Replaces the deprecated useFormState hook, providing a way to manage state updates from actions.

 **Automatic Batching:**
 - State updates are automatically batched, reducing the number of re-renders and improving efficiency.